|No Size Limit

 Brown Bullheads are commonly caught in the range of 6 to 10 inches in length by Delaware anglers.

-Brown Bullheads are eligible for the Delaware Sport Fishing Tournament "Catfish" citation, but due to their smaller size, catching one large enough to qualify is unlikely.
+Brown Bullheads are eligible for the Delaware Sport Fishing Tournament and Live Release "Catfish" awards, but due to their smaller size, catching one large enough to qualify is unlikely.

 Brown Bullheads are not currently eligible for an individual species citation.